carlosdagos/haskell-sql-edsl-demo/slides/presentation.md

 - Developed by the good people at Asahi Net, Inc

-- Developed from scratch as a response to some issues they found using HaskellDB
+- Developed from scratch as a response to some issues found using HaskellDB

 - Mainly:
    - Semantics of aggregate queries
    - Name conflicts when composing queries

 ---